 Would you like to be a Peer Educator in the Student Success Center?

-The Student Success Center is no longer taking applications for Fall 2015 Peer Educators.
-We will hire Spring 2016 leaders in September 2015.
-Please check back here for application instructions.
+The Student Success Center is no longer taking applications for Fall 2016 Peer Educators.
+We will hire Spring 2017 leaders in October 2016.
+Please check back here for application instructions.”

 Description and Responsibilities of the 3 Positions: